singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ```

 In the top three lines, the directory options are set and beneath this, our local test server port can be set.
-Under the server settings we find a bundles option.
+Under the server settings we find the bundles definition.
 This option can be used on your javascript files as well and in our example the three stylesheet files `normalize.css`, `main.css` and `site.less` are bundled into the `all.css` file.
 The final option simply tells the generator to start from a blank slate, every time it builds our files and once we're done fiddling and messing around, it should be set to false.

 #### 11. Build it and smile
 If you've kept the punch server window open (the terminal window in which you ran the `punch s` command), simply refresh the browser window.

 If not, try `punch g` to build the files and then `punch s` to start the server and view the site.
-This is to make sure all our changes, whether to the config.json file or elsewhere, are included by the server.
+This is to make sure all our changes, whether to the *config.json* file or elsewhere, are included by the server.

 Check [http://localhost:9009](http://localhost:9009) to see the result.